anmol-rana/low_power_design/README.md

 In this scenario, P1 and P2 are the desired transitions with P1 state at  v1 == v2 and p2  at v2 >= v1.
 The v2 switches fast and v1 switches slow.
 So a third intermediate state is develop where P1> P2 which is not required.
 To avoid this kind of issue, do not simultaneously change power rails or transition the v2 first than the v1.

-### Unplanned state, Premature write and Multiple cpu
+### Unplanned state, Premature write and Multiple CPU

 **Unplanned State**